 We conduct all of our operations in China and all of our revenue is derived from our operations in China.
 Accordingly, our results of operations and prospects are, to a significant degree, subject to economic, political and legal developments in China.
 The economy of China differs from the economies of most developed countries in many respects, including the extent of government involvement, its level of development, its growth rate and its control over foreign exchange.
 In recent years, the PRC government has implemented measures emphasizing market forces for economic reform, the reduction of state ownership of productive assets and the establishment of sound corporate governance in business enterprises.
 However, a significant portion of productive assets in China is still owned by the PRC government.
 The PRC government continues to play a significant role in regulating industrial development.
 It also exercises significant control over China's economic growth through the allocation of resources, controlling payment of foreign currency-denominated obligations, setting monetary policies, restricting the inflow and outflow of foreign capital and providing preferential treatment to particular industries or companies.
 The PRC government also has significant authority to exert influence on the ability of a China-based company, such as our company, to conduct its business.
-As the PRC economy has become increasingly linked with the global economy, China is affected in various respects by downturns and recessions of major economic growth could materially affect our business.
+As the PRC economy has become increasingly linked with the global economy, China is affected in various respects by downturns and recessions of major economics around the world.
+The various economic and policy measures enacted by the PRC government to forestall economic downturns or bolster China's economic growth could materially affect our business.
 Any adverse change in the economic conditions in China, policies of the PRC government or laws and regulations in China could have a material adverse effect on the overall economic growth of China and, in turn, our business.